 Passwords that cannot be recovered or reset instantly (for example, file-open passwords for Rar, Zip, Word and Excel 2007, MS Money, Lotus Notes) are searched by basic Dictionary, Xieve, Brute-force, and Previous Passwords attacks.
-It may take from a few minutes up to several days to find a password, depending on the file type, and the password length and symbol set.
+It may take from a few minutes up to several days/weeks/months to find a password, depending on the file type, and the password length and symbol set.

 For example, it usually takes 10 hours to check all 8-letter file-open passwords from Word/Excel 2003 on an average Intel Core Duo system processing 1,000,000 passwords per second.

-You can significantly reduce time needed to recover a password by using patterns if any part of the password is known.
+You can significantly reduce the time needed to recover a password by using patterns if any part of the password is known.
 Just enter this part in the Pattern field at Brute-force Attack Settings -> Advanced -> Pattern.
 Known parts can be separated with '*' or '?'.
 For example, pattern "*p?e*" will match both "apple" and "pie".
 You can also specify the known part by joining the Known Password/Part attack with other attacks.
 For example, if you know your password is a word followed by "1980", use Join Attacks to combine a Dictionary attack and a Known Password/Part attack with the value set to "1980".
 Read more about the recovery attacks in Passware Kit.

 To accelerate the password recovery process, also try changing other settings: range of password length, symbol set, etc.